mudgen/diamond/README.md

 diamond-2 is implemented the same way as diamond-1 except that the `selectors` array is implemented as a mapping of 32-byte storage slots and uses various gas-optimizations to reduce storage reads and writes.

-It is gas-optimized for adding/replacing/removing functions on a diamond.
+This implementation is gas-optimized for adding/replacing/removing functions on a diamond.

 It's `facets`, `facetFunctionSelectors`, `facetAddresses` loupe functions should not be called in on-chain transactions because their gas cost is too high.
 These functions should be called by off-chain software.